IdaFaust/hsro-inf-fpk.github.io/assets/02-vorlesung/slides.md

 Inner classes can have accessibility modifiers (`private`, `protected`, `public`), and are defined within the enclosing class's `{}` (the order of attributes is irrelevant).

-> Note: Inner classes are also compiled, and stored as `Outer$Inner.class`.
+- Inner classes are also compiled, and stored as `BinaryTree$Node.class`.

 ---

 # Inner Classes

-All attributes and methods of the outer class are available to the inner class -- regardless of their accessibility level!
+- All attributes and methods of the outer class are available to the inner class -- regardless of their accessibility level!
-This is also the reason that instances of (regular) inner classes can only exist with an instance of the corresponding outer class.
+- This is also the reason that instances of (regular) inner classes can only exist with an instance of the corresponding outer class.
-Potential shadowing of variables by inner class can be resolved by using the class name:
+- Potential shadowing of variables by inner class can be resolved by using the class name:

 ```java
 class Outer {